malaysia-ai/infra/airflow/README.md

 First, we need to put pyspark and java into airflow default image.

-This [repository](https://github.com/malaysia-ai/apache-airflo/blob/main/README.md) contains a Dockerfile to build a custom Apache Airflow image that integrates both PySpark and Java.
+This [repository](https://github.com/malaysia-ai/apache-airflow/blob/main/README.md) explains how to build a custom Apache Airflow image that integrates both PySpark and Java.

 ### 2. Installing the Helm Chart